• Skip to primary navigation

 Instructions

-1. Preheat the oven to 350º and line a 12 cup muffin tin with muffin liners1.
+• Preheat the oven to 425ºF and line a 12-cup muffin tin with muffin liners (Note 1).

-9. Bake the muffins for 20 to 22 minutes.
-Test for doneness by gently pressing a finger into the top of a muffin.
-It should spring back when the muffins are done.
+• Bake the muffins for 8 minutes, then turn the heat down to 350°F and bake for an additional 10 to 12 minutes.
+Test for doneness by inserting a toothpick into the center of a muffin.
+It should come out clean of batter when the muffins are done.

 1. You could also coat the muffin pan lightly with oil or cooking spray, if that's your preference.